freemind001/easy-switcher/README.md

 ## Installation
 ### Ubuntu & Debian
 * Download the [latest deb](https://github.com/freemind001/easy-switcher/releases).
-* Install the package:
-	`sudo dpkg -i <path to easy-switcher.deb>`
+* Install the package: `sudo dpkg -i <path to easy-switcher.deb>`.
-* Configure:

-	`sudo easy-switcher -c`
+* Configure: `sudo easy-switcher -c`.
-* Run Easy Switcher daemon:

-	`sudo systemctl start easy-switcher`
+* Run Easy Switcher daemon: `sudo systemctl start easy-switcher`.
 ### Other Linux & your own builds
 * Build Easy Switcher or download the [latest binary](https://github.com/freemind001/easy-switcher/releases).
 * Copy easy-switcher to /usr/bin/ and allow execute the file as program.
-* Install Easy Switcher as daemon.
+* Install Easy Switcher as daemon:
-If your OS supports systemd:
+If your OS supports systemd: `sudo easy-switcher -i`.

-	`sudo easy-switcher -i`
 If your OS doesn't support systemd, please refer your OS documentation on how to install daemons.
 You need to use -o or --old-style key to run Easy Switcher as an "old-style" (true) daemon.
-* Configure:

-	`sudo easy-switcher -c`
+* Configure: `sudo easy-switcher -c`
-* Run Easy Switcher daemon.
+* Run Easy Switcher daemon:
-If your OS supports systemd:

-	`sudo systemctl start easy-switcher`
+If your OS supports systemd: `sudo systemctl start easy-switcher`.
 If your OS doesn't support systemd, please refer your OS documentation on how to run daemons.

 ## Configuring
 For manual configuration please edit /etc/easy-switcher/default.conf after installation.
 Easy Switcher has built-in configuration tool.
 Please use -c or --configure key to configure Easy Switcher automatically.

 ## Known bugs & issues
 * Doesn't work correctly together with key remappers such as keyd